Reds vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will hand the ball to Alex Cobb (6-5) for his 25th start of the season.
+- The Giants will send Logan Webb (9-10) to the mound for his 28th start this season.

-- In 24 starts this season, he's earned a quality start in 10 of them.
+- He has earned a quality start 17 times in 27 starts this season.

-- Cobb has pitched five or more innings in two straight games and will look to extend that streak.
+- Webb has pitched five or more innings in six straight games and will look to extend that streak.

-- He has made 24 appearances and finished six of them without allowing an earned run.
+- He has finished two appearances without allowing an earned run in 27 chances this season.

 |Opponent